happy-dude/dotfiles/README.md

     cd ~/dotfiles; \
     git submodule update --init --recursive;

-The --init and --recursive will make sure to initialize nested submodules.
+The --init flag will initialize the submodule repositories and the --recursive flag will make sure that nested submodules are also initialized and updated.

 After the repository has been downloaded, you can link the different configurations to their proper locations.